icon

 He received a rude reply that the certification body was not interested in working with him because he never pays his debts.
 Trust me; this is the wrong guy to accuse of not paying debts.
 He almost always pays our Bill on the day he receives it, but if he doesn’t its a few days later and he is very apologetic about that.
 Obviously our client was quite hurt by this situation because of the irony of it.

-It turns out that they had the wrong client, because they refer to clients by number and not name.there had been a keystroke mistake and all of a sudden our client “doesn’t pay his bills”.
+It turns out that they had the wrong client, because they refer to clients by number and not name.
+There had been a keystroke mistake and all of a sudden our client “doesn’t pay his bills”.
 What was interesting was all the cover-up and lack of interest in apologizing.
 No surprise that our client decided to work with another certification body.

 ISO Auditor with No Manners